ckeditor/ckeditor4-docs/docs/guide/dev/package_managers/README.md

 	npm install ckeditor4

-The above command will install `standard-all` preset of the CKEditor.
-It's also possible to install different preset using repository `ckeditor/ckeditor4-releases#<BRANCH_NAME>` dependency instead of NPM package where `<BRANCH_NAME>` points into correct [CKEditor4 Release branch](https://github.com/ckeditor/ckeditor4-releases/branches) name, e.g.
+The above command will install the `standard-all` preset of CKEditor 4.
+It is also possible to install a different preset using the `ckeditor/ckeditor4-releases#<BRANCH_NAME>` repository dependency instead of the npm package.
+The `<BRANCH_NAME>` should then point to the correct [CKEditor4 Release branch](https://github.com/ckeditor/ckeditor4-releases/branches) name, e.g.

 	npm install ckeditor/ckeditor4-releases#full/latest